by John W. Ritenbaugh (1932-2023)

 Paul puts love "above all," showing that love is the epitome of virtues.
 Here, its importance is as "the bond," something that binds or holds things, like a congregation, together.

-Each virtue Paul lists is actually an expression of love, traits that make it possible to live in a community.
-There is nothing weak and effeminate about them: It takes a strong person to resist what comes naturally and do what God commands rather than go along with urges of our carnal feelings.
+Each virtue Paul names is actually an expression of love, traits that make it possible to live in a community.
+There is nothing weak and effeminate about them: It takes a strong person to resist what comes naturally and do what God commands rather than go along with the urges of our carnal feelings.
 Paul lists love as a separate attribute here to show that it is not limited to the qualities he names.

-God, Man and Love
+God, Man, and Love

 Some have called I John 4:7-12 the most sublime statement in all the Bible regarding God's nature: